-For just £20 a month, our membership package is an ideal choice for those looking for ongoing support, not just for themselves and their child or young person coping with an additional need, but for the whole family unit.
+Our membership package is an ideal choice for those looking for ongoing affordable support, not just for themselves and their child or young person coping with an additional need, but for the whole family unit.
 Working together can make a huge difference in achieving aspirations and everyday goals, but sometimes you need an impartial view, a co-ordinator, a negotiator or even a mediator!
 We can also help support you on decisions that affect the whole family from holidays and childcare arrangements through to house moves and schooling.
 Perhaps most importantly, we’re on the end of the phone when you just need to let off steam or have someone empathise with everyday challenges.

 We understand how emotionally draining it can be as parents and carers co-ordinating and supporting your child or young person.
 It can take over your whole life, not knowing whether you are doing the right thing or not.
 Often the last person you think about is yourself.
 But the emotional wellbeing of parents and carers has to come first.
 If you are not well, who takes over that responsibility?
 We can work with you to find practical solutions to give you more ‘head space’ or time to yourself, so that you are able to carry on in the best possible mind-set, after all your child needs you to be well.